-The Woodrow Wilson Rehabilitation Center Foundation was chartered in 1960, with an initial gift from Edith Wilson, widow of President Woodrow Wilson.The Foundation was organized to support the Woodrow Wilson Rehabilitation Center, the first state-owned and operated comprehensive rehabilitation center in the nation.
+The Woodrow Wilson Rehabilitation Center Foundation was chartered in 1960, with an initial gift from Edith Wilson, widow of President Woodrow Wilson.The Foundation was organized to support the (newly named) Wilson Workforce and Rehabilitation Center, the first state-owned and operated comprehensive rehabilitation center in the nation.
 The Center opened in 1947 to provide vocational counseling and guidance, therapy treatment under medical supervision, training opportunities, a sheltered workshop, training in the use of prosthetic appliances, speech training, and psychiatric treatment for individuals with disabilities.

 The Center was originally housed in a surplus Army hospital, the former Woodrow Wilson General Hospital.
 Both the Foundation and Center continued to use the name of the former hospital to honor President Woodrow Wilson, who was born nearby and also signed into law the first rehabilitation program of national scope following World War I.